North Sandy Creek (Sandy Creek) Steelhead Fishing

 Float fishing can be done with the use of centerpin reels or spinning reels all known as float reels.

 There are good reels and there are junk reels.
-It is important that you use the right float reels for the best possible steelhead catch.
 If you are going to use centerpin reels, I discuss what makes a good centerpin reel and the best ones that I have used on my page: 5 Best Centerpin Reels of 2022.

-If on the other hand, you prefer spinning reels when float fishing and when bottom bouncing, then you want to check out my recommended options on my page: Best Spinning Reels For Steelhead.
+If you prefer spinning reels when float fishing and when bottom bouncing, then check out Best Spinning Reels For Steelhead.

-The secret of float fishing lies in knowing how to walk your float through the drift, controlling your speed, making the right adjustments to your floats.
+The secret of float fishing lies in knowing how to workthe float through the drift, controlling the speed of the bait, and making the right depth adjustments to the float.
 I discuss all these and more on my page: Float Fishing: Tips from a Pro River Guide.

 Best Access Points